-Category NTUs • A 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
-Core Summer Salmonid Habitat Same as above.
-Salmonid Spawning, Rearing, and Migration Same as above.
+Category NTUs Salmonid Spawning, Rearing, and Migration Same as above.
 Salmonid Rearing and Turbidity shall not exceed: Migration Only • 10 NTU over background when the background is 50 NTU or less; or • A 20 percent increase in turbidity when the background turbidity is more than 50 NTU. ((Non-anadromous)) Turbidity shall not exceed: Nonanadromous Interior Redband Trout • 5 NTU over background when the background is 50 NTU or less; or • A 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
 Indigenous Warm Water Turbidity shall not exceed: Species • 10 NTU over background when the background is 50 NTU or less; or • A 20 percent increase in turbidity when the background turbidity is more than 50 NTU.

-$((+\pm))$ ) The turbidity criteria established under WAC 173-201A-200 (1) (e) shall be modified, without specific written authorization from the department, to allow a temporary area of mixing during and immediately after necessary in-water construction activities that result in the disturbance of in-place sediments.
+(i) The turbidity criteria established under WAC 173-201A-200 (1) (e) shall be modified, without specific written authorization from the department, to allow a temporary area of mixing during and immediately after necessary in-water construction activities that result in the disturbance of in-place sediments.
 This temporary area of mixing is subject to the constraints of WAC 173-201A-400 (4) and (6) and can occur only after the activity has received all other necessary local and state permits and approvals, and after the implementation of appropriate best management practices to avoid or minimize disturbance of in-place sediments and exceedances of the turbidity criteria.
 A temporary area of mixing shall be as follows:

-$((\frac{A}{A}))$ (i) For waters up to 10 cfs flow at the time of construction, the point of compliance shall be $(\frac{A}{A})$ feet downstream from the activity causing the turbidity exceedance.
+(A) For waters up to 10 cfs flow at the time of construction, the point of compliance shall be one hundred feet downstream from the activity causing the turbidity exceedance.

-$((\frac{B}{B}))$ (ii) For waters above 10 cfs up to 100 cfs flow at the time of construction, the point of compliance shall be $(\frac{A}{B})$ feet downstream of the activity causing the turbidity exceedance.
+(B) For waters above 10 cfs up to 100 cfs flow at the time of construction, the point of compliance shall be two hundred feet down-stream of the activity causing the turbidity exceedance.

-(((C))) (iii) For waters above 100 cfs flow at the time of construction, the point of compliance shall be ((three hundred)) 300 feet downstream of the activity causing the turbidity exceedance.
+(C) For waters above 100 cfs flow at the time of construction, the point of compliance shall be three hundred feet downstream of the activity causing the turbidity exceedance.

-$((\frac{D}{D}))$ (iv) For projects working within or along lakes, ponds, wetlands, or other nonflowing waters, the point of compliance shall be at a radius of ((one hundred fifty)) 150 feet from the activity causing the turbidity exceedance.
+(D) For projects working within or along lakes, ponds, wetlands, or other nonflowing waters, the point of compliance shall be at a radius of one hundred fifty feet from the activity causing the turbidity exceedance.